aerospike/aerospike-client-python/doc/aerospike.rst

     Union needs to reduce index_bits but folding isn't allowed.

-    App use: retry with ALLOW_FOLD, or fold sources to the smaller precision first.
+    App use: retry with :py:data:`aerospike.HLL_WRITE_ALLOW_FOLD`, or fold sources to the smaller precision first.

 .. data:: SUB_OPNOT_HLL_CANNOT_REDUCE_MINHASH_BITS

     As above, for the minhash dimension.

-    App use: retry with ALLOW_FOLD, or align sources first.
+    App use: retry with :py:data:`aerospike.HLL_WRITE_ALLOW_FOLD`, or align sources first.

 .. data:: SUB_OPNOT_HLL_CANNOT_FOLD_MINHASH